snipekitty/gcnwebglports/README.md

-Nintendo gamecube games on webgl (i suck at this so much)
+gcn games on web using emscripten and dolphin